ReactiveX/RxJava/DESIGN.md

 ```

-By extending the base classes, operator implementations would loose the tracking/wrapping features of 1.x.
+By extending the base classes, operator implementations would lose the tracking/wrapping features of 1.x.
 To avoid this, the methods `subscribe(C)` will be final and operators have to implement a protected `subscribeActual` (or any other reasonable name).

 ```java
 @Override